Gas-operated reloading: Primer actuated

+A similar system is used in the spotting rifles on the LAW 80 and Shoulder-launched Multipurpose Assault Weapon use a 9mm, .308 Winchester based cartridge with a .22 Hornet blank cartridge in place of the primer.
+Upon firing, the Hornet case sets back a short distance, unlocking the action.

 Direct impingement

 The direct impingement (DI) method of operation vents gas from partway down the barrel through a tube to the working parts of a rifle where they directly impinge on the bolt carrier.
 This results in a simpler, lighter mechanism.
 Firearms that use this system include the French MAS-40 from 1940, the Swedish Ag m/42 from 1942.
-The Stoner gas system of the American M16 series and M4 utilizes a gas tube to directly impinge the bolt carrier, while the USMC's M27 is based on the short piston-driven HK416.
+The Stoner gas system of the American M16, M4, and AR-15 style rifles utilize a modified version of this where a gas tube delivers gas into the bolt carrier to impinge on the bolt, which acts as a piston to cycle the rifle.
 One principal advantage is that the moving parts are placed in-line with the bore axis meaning that sight picture is not disturbed as much.
 This offers a particular advantage for fully automatic mechanisms.
 It has the disadvantage of the high-temperature propellant gas (and the accompanying fouling) being blown directly into the action parts.
 Direct impingement operation increases the amount of heat that is deposited in the receiver while firing, which can burn off and cover up lubricants.
 The bolt, extractor, ejector, pins, and springs are also heated by the same high-temperature gas.
 These combined factors reduce service life of these parts, reliability, and mean time between failures.